 Because of their commercial value and ecological role within marine communities, small pelagic fish are important species in the Mediterranean Sea (Coll et al., 2019; FAO, 2018; Palomera et al., 2007).
-Overall, declines of commercially important small pelagic fish populations, particularly of the European sardine (Sardina pilchardus, hereafter sardine), have been observed in the Mediterranean Sea (Coll et al., 2019; Pennino et al., 2020; Piroddi et al., 2017; Van Beveren et al., 2016).
-Population declines have been mostly attributed to the combined effects of climate impacts and fishing pressure (Coll et al., 2019; Pennino et al., 2020; Ramírez, Coll, Navarro, Bustamante, & Green, 2018; Ramírez et al., 2021; Saraux et al., 2019).
+Overall, declines of commercially important small pelagic fish populations, particularly of the European sardine (Sardina pilchardus, hereafter sardine), have been observed in the Mediterranean Sea mostly attributed to the combined effects of climate impacts and fishing pressure (Coll et al., 2019; Pennino et al., 2020; Ramírez, Coll, Navarro, Bustamante, & Green, 2018; Ramírez et al., 2021; Saraux et al., 2019).

-(Bacha, Jemaa, Hamitouche, Rabhi, & Amara, 2014)(Caballero-Huertas, Frigola-Tepe, Coll, Muñoz, & Viñas, 2022 and references therein)Genetic studies conducted on sardines in the Mediterranean employing different types of markers have mostly reported shallow phylogeographic structure, low genetic differentiation and weak or absent population structure, with signs of late Pleistocene expansion (Kasapidis, 2014 and references therein).
+Sardines as other clupeids, although highly mobile, display localized spawning behaviour and migratory patterns that may result in restricted gene flow between populations and subsequent divergence (Bacha, Jemaa, Hamitouche, Rabhi, & Amara, 2014).
+This has already been demonstrated within the Mediterranean and to a lesser extend in the eastern Atlantic, mainly reflecting the levels of environmental heterogeneity of the two regions (Caballero-Huertas, Frigola-Tepe, Coll, Muñoz, & Viñas, 2022 and references therein).
+The prevailing conditions are distinct in the different parts of the area in terms of productivity, circulation patterns, wind events, biogeochemical and biological components but also topographic features.
+Genetic studies conducted on sardines in the Mediterranean employing different types of markers have mostly reported shallow phylogeographic structure, low genetic differentiation and weak or absent population structure, with signs of late Pleistocene expansion (Kasapidis, 2014 and references therein).
 Significant genetic structure was only revealed in one particular locus and a microsatellite probably linked to it.
-The pattern observed coincided with a genetic cline tightly connected to the local thermal and hydrodynamic characteristics of the Atlantic-Mediterranean junction, i.e. from the bay of Agadir through Gibraltar Straits and the Alboran Sea (Chlaida et al., 2009; Kasapidis, Silva, Zampicinini, & Magoulas, 2012; Laurent, Caneco, Magoulas, & Planes, 2007).
-Within the Mediterranean, the Almeria-Oran oceanographic front (AOF), situated at the North-eastern Alboran Sea that separates the Mediterranean waters from inflowing Atlantic waters, (Bacha et al., 2014)Baibai et al., 2012)constitutes a barrier to sardines’ dispersal that could be held responsible for founder effects, followed by genetic drift with selection acting on the local scale driving adaptations mostly related to minimum sea surface temperature (Baltazar-Soares, Lima, & Silva, 2021).
+The pattern observed coincided with a genetic cline tightly connected to the local thermal and hydrodynamic characteristics of the Atlantic-Mediterranean junction, (Chlaida et al., 2009; Kasapidis, Silva, Zampicinini, & Magoulas, 2012; Laurent, Caneco, Magoulas, & Planes, 2007).
+Within the Mediterranean, the Almeria-Oran oceanographic front (AOF) is a key oceanographic feature, situated at the North-eastern Alboran Sea that separates the Mediterranean waters from inflowing Atlantic waters.Its hydrological characteristics are closer to those of the North-Eastern Atlantic than to the Western Mediterranean (Bacha et al., 2014), indicative of enhanced gene flow between the Alboran Sea and the Atlantic (Northeast and Moroccan Atlantic Ocean, Baibai et al., 2012).
+AOF constitutes a barrier to sardines’ dispersal that could be held responsible for founder effects, followed by genetic drift with selection acting on the local scale driving adaptations mostly related to minimum sea surface temperature (Baltazar-Soares, Lima, & Silva, 2021).

-Despite the wealth of previous studies, the role of multiple stressors in shaping the sardine stock structure within the Mediterranean Sea remains elusive, thus prohibiting inferences of site-specific adaptive genomic variation and potential applications for the conservation and sustainable management of this declining fish stock.
+Despite the wealth of previous studies, the role of multiple stressors in shaping sardines’ stock structure within the Mediterranean Sea remains elusive, thus prohibiting inferences of local adaptive variation and the potential of populations to respond to environmental changes with implications for the conservation and sustainable management of this declining fish stock.